How to get estate agent insurance?

 - You have violated all rules and regulations set out by the company or the law.

 One of the most prevalent accusations made against Real Estate brokers is that they failed to estimate market trends, causing their clients to make wrong decisions.
 This is typical because of the ever-changing nature of the real estate industry, which can be very uncertain.
-You should always make sure you’re insured to prevent any allegations like this from having an adverse impact on an organization.
+You should always make sure you’re insured to prevent any allegations like this from hurting an organization.

 What kind of insurance is necessary for real estate agents?